alekssadowski95/OpenOMP/README.md

 ## Features
 ### Explore all offers
+The homepage displays all the latest items that have been added by users of this platform.

 ### Users accounts
+Users can create their own accounts with their email and a password.

 ### Messaging sellers
-Through the messaging system users can connect with sellers.
+Through the messaging system users can connect with sellers. its possible to message sellers directly though their item pages.

 ### Selling items

-### Grow the niche market
+Every user can sell their items by creating a new item page.